 - Have the baby and have them adopted: Adoption permanently transfers all legal rights and responsibilities for the baby to their adoptive parents.
 Read more about adoption.

-- Have the baby and put them in foster care: If you're not sure about adoption, but you're also not sure whether you can look after a baby, foster care could be a temporary solution.
-Foster parents can look after the baby while you work towards looking after them permanently.
+- Have the baby and put them in foster care: If you are not sure about adoption, but you are also not sure whether you can look after a baby, foster care could be a temporary solution.
+Foster parents can care for the baby while you work towards looking after them permanently.
 You can still see the baby while they are in foster care (sometimes called out-of-home care).
 Read more about foster care.

 - Have an abortion: An abortion ends the pregnancy so the baby is not born.
 Depending on how many weeks pregnant you are, you could have an abortion by taking medication or by having a surgical procedure.
 Abortion, sometimes called termination, is safe and it is very unlikely to affect your ability to have children in future.
 The states and territories have different laws about abortion.
 The first step is to see your doctor or family planning clinic as soon as possible.
 Read more about abortion.

 Your decision will depend on your feelings and your personal circumstances.
-If you're not sure, it's important to talk to someone you can trust.
+If you are not sure, it is important to talk to someone you can trust.
 This could be someone in your family, a friend, a health professional like a doctor or nurse, or a pregnancy counsellor.
 Read more about making decisions about your pregnancy.

-When you're making a decision about what to do, look at all the options.
+When you are making a decision about what to do, look at all the options.
+Do not rush, and make sure you find as much information as you can to help you decide what to do.
 Think about how you feel and what your decision might mean for your life.
+Above all, look after yourself.

 Some questions to think about are: